bcgov/common-nodejs-utils/README.md

 ## How to Contribute

+Create a pull request with your code.
+Its really that simple.

-*If you are including a Code of Conduct, make sure that you have a [CODE_OF_CONDUCT.md](SAMPLE-CODE_OF_CONDUCT.md) file, and include the following text in here in the README:*
+\* If you are including a Code of Conduct, make sure that you have a [CODE_OF_CONDUCT.md](SAMPLE-CODE_OF_CONDUCT.md) file, and include the following text in here in the README:\*
 "Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms."

 ## License